Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 A Clear Description Of What You Do

-Make it easy for your visitors.
-Your business name, products, and services should be clearly stated on the home page.
-Let visitors know that this is the web site and business they have been searching for.
-A clear, concise description of how what you offer will fulfill their need will encourage them to stay on your site longer.
+You want to make it easy for your visitors.
+Your business name, products, and services should be on the home page.
+Let visitors know this is THE website and business they have searched for.
+They will stay on your site longer when there is a clear description of how your offer fulfills their needs.

 A Call To Action

-Let visitors know what you want them to do.
-You may want them to click through for more details about a special offer, or sign up to receive your emails with exclusive email-only coupons, or to contact you for a free quote.
-Make sure your call to action stands out on the page with highlighted text, a graphic or sign up form.
+Make the next step obvious to visitors.
+You may want them to click through for more details about a special offer, sign up to receive your emails with exclusive email-only coupons, or contact you for a free quote.
+Ensure your call to action stands out on the page with highlighted text, a graphic, or a sign-up form.

 An About Us Page

-People want to learn more about the company or person with whom they are considering doing business.
-Having a clear, concise biography about your company and/or you helps potential customers connect with you while also learning about your experience and credentials.
-While most of your site is about how your products and services will fulfill a need or solve a problem for your visitors, the about page is where you get to share what makes you fabulous.
-Remember to keep it simple and not overload them with too much information.
+People want to learn more about the company or person they are considering doing business with.
+A straightforward, concise biography about you and/or your company helps potential customers connect with you while learning about your experience and credentials.
+While most of your site is about how your products and services will fulfill a need or solve a problem for your visitors, the About page lets you share what makes you fabulous.
+However, you want to keep things simple and not overwhelm them with too much information.

 Easy To Find Contact Information

-Include a Contact page with several ways for people to contact you; at minimum a phone number, email address and a contact form.
-One of the biggest mistakes is to provide people with only one way to reach you; remember, you want to make it easy for visitors to communicate with you in the way that’s easiest for them.
-It’s also good practice to include contact information on every page of the site in the footer or sidebar or even in the top right corner, which helps visitors find it more easily.
+Include a Contact page with several ways for people to contact you.
+Include at least a phone number, email address, and contact form.
+One of the biggest mistakes is providing people with only one way to reach you.
+Remember, you want to make it easy for visitors to communicate with you in the easiest way for them.
+Including contact information on every page of the website is good practice.
+This can be in the footer, sidebar, or even the top right corner, which helps visitors find it more easily.

 Customer Testimonials

 People like stories from real people about their experiences with a business.
-Other people’s words help make your products and services more tangible to potential customers that are visiting your site and learning more about your business online.
-Testimonials help potential customers build trust in you and help confirm whether your product or service will meet their needs.
+Other people’s words help make your products or services tangible to potential customers.
+Testimonials help potential customers build trust in you.
+They also help confirm whether your product or service will meet their needs.

 Basic Search Engine Optimization

-SEO starts with how your site is built and coded.
-Make sure the site is constructed in a SEO-friendly way.
-If you are working with a web designer ask how they will create your web site and what they do to make it search engine optimized – see Finding and Working with a Web Designer for tips.
-If you are a do-it-yourself-er and using a web site builder or a template, make sure to research what SEO options are available to you.
+SEO starts with how your site is coded.
+Make sure the website is constructed in an SEO-friendly way.
+If you are working with a web designer, ask how they will build your website.
+Also, ask what they do to make it search engine optimized.
+See Finding and Working with a Web Designer for tips.
+If you are a do-it-yourself-er, you may use a website builder or a template.
+Be sure to research what SEO options are available to you.
 Check out these handy website content, graphics, and SEO resources too.

-Once you are confident your site is constructed in a SEO-friendly way, be sure to include plenty of keywords throughout your web site content, name your page titles and URLs correctly, add descriptive text to all the images.
-SEO will happen organically when you make sure to provide plenty of information about your products and services to your potential customers.
+Next, be sure to include plenty of keywords throughout your website content.
+You also want to correctly name your page titles and URLs and add descriptive text to all images.
+Providing details about your products and services also helps with organic SEO.

 Plenty Of Quality Content, And Keep It Fresh

-For many businesses, the website is the first impression on a potential customer.
-If that’s the case for your business you want to provide them with plenty of information, and even give them a reason to keep coming back.
-Incorporating a regularly updated blog or newsletter archive is a great way to add new content.
-Also helpful is to regularly review your site to make sure that the information about your company, products and services is current.
-Fresh content is also a huge help with SEO; it shows the search engines that your site is regularly updated which in turn helps it rank higher in search results.
+For many businesses, the website is the first impression for a potential customer.
+If that’s the case for your business, you want to provide them with plenty of information.
+You also want to give them a reason to keep coming back.
+A blog or newsletter archive is a great way to add new content.
+Reviewing your site to ensure all the information is current is also helpful.
+Fresh content is also a massive help with SEO.
+It shows the search engines that your site is regularly updated.
+And this helps it rank higher in search results.

 Remember to proofread!
 Content that is full of errors looks unprofessional and may deter potential customers.
-Always check for spelling, grammar and punctuation errors before you publish the content on your site.
+Always check for spelling, grammar, and punctuation errors before you update your site.

 A Site Map

-There are two types of site maps: one for search engines and one for human visitors.
-While you want to make sure your site’s navigation is clearly laid out, if you don’t have a search function, having a site map for human visitors is another way to make it easy for them to find exactly what they are looking for.
-A good site map is a structured list of all the pages of your site that clearly shows the primary pages and sub-pages.
+There are two types of site maps.
+Search engines index one.
+The other one is for the human visiting your website.
+You want to make sure your site’s navigation is clearly laid out.
+Although if you don’t have a search function, having a site map for human visitors is helpful.
+A good site map is a structured list of all the pages of your site that shows the primary pages and sub-pages.

 Mobile Responsive